-Have you been trying to figure out how to get that wine stain out of your carpet; or, that coffee stain out of the couch upholstery?
-Cleaning stains out of fabrics and off of surfaces right away while they are still wet is the very best way to remove them.
-But if you couldn’t get it when wet, then no matter what the stain or what it’s staining, there is a good homemade household stain cleaner that is environmentally safe that will work for you.
+Have you ever tried to figure out how to get that wine stain out of your carpet; or, that coffee stain out of the couch upholstery?
+Best way is to get to get to the stain as quick as possible while it’s still wet.
+However immediate treatment is not always possible.
+No matter!
+Whatever the stain may be, or whatever the stained surface, there is probably a good homemade household stain cleaner that is environmentally safe that will work for you.
 Get ready to reach into the cupboard to grab some of these supplies so you can banish those blots.

 Stains on Household Surfaces – How to get them out the Environmentally Friendly Way

 With all stain removal, every stain scenario is unique and there is usually more than one solution to every problem.
 Remember to test a substance or solution on a hidden area of the furniture before going all out with it.
 There is basic chemistry involved so just use your head and test first and be ready to try another solution if the one you are trying doesn’t work.

 2 great stain removers for wood furniture finished with oil, lacquer, polyurethane, shellac, and varnish are mayonnaise, an oily, slightly acidic food that also acts as a furniture stain remover and furniture polish.
 Try mayonnaise especially on those white water stains left from glasses, cups, cans and bottles.
 Apply it to the stains, leave for a few minutes, and then wipe it up with a soft cloth.
 And toothpaste, the non-gel kind, i.e. chalk based toothpaste, is a slightly abrasive alkaline everyday substance that can be used for stains that are deeper in the wood.
 Rub toothpaste onto the stain using your fingertips in a gentle back and forth motion until you see results.
 Wipe away excess and polish areas with a little vinegar and water.